git-checkout-binit/mhs2014reunion/README.md

 $ git checkout feature/assemble

-Just as Bilbo had his 'Unexpected Journey', Theo took his first leap towards his quest by creating a new branch.
+Just as Bilbo had his 'Unexpected Journey', Binit took his first leap towards his quest by creating a new branch.
 A branch that would soon blossom with the fruits of triumph and unity.

 ## Gathering Allies

 $ git add .

-With every passing moment, Theo called upon his friends and peers, pledging them to his noble cause.
+With every passing moment, Binit called upon his friends and peers, pledging them to his noble cause.
 His rallying cry echoed through each classroom, corridor, and playground as he `git add`ed them to his team.

 ## The Joyous Union